w3c/wcag3/guidelines/groups/process-and-task-completion/avoid-deception/no-artificial-time-limits.md

 type: supplemental
 ---

-The completion of a :term[process] does not include :term[artificial time limits].
+The completion of a :term[process] does not include time limits.

 :::except-when
 the time limit is essential, such as in an auction or timed exam.
 :::

 :::note
-Implying to a user that they will lose a benefit if they don’t act immediately is an artificial time limit.
+Implying to a user that they will lose a benefit if they don’t act immediately is not an essential time limit.
 :::

 :::tests